 Same rocking.
 Same feeling.
 Same loss.
 Same pain.

-Can’t change it.
+I can’t change it.

 Not for everyone.